Physical vacuum as the source of the standard model particle masses: Mass generation in a non-abelian gauge theory

-It is very well known that the relativistic energy in the vacuum for a massive fermion at rest is $\omega^2 (0)= m_f^2$.
-It is clear from $(\ref{dr1})$ that if $k=0$ then $\omega^2 (0) = M_F^2$ and thereby we can identify the fermion effective mass at zero temperature as the rest mass of the fermion, i. e. $m_f = M_F$.
-By this reason, we can conclude that the gauge invariant fermion mass, which is generated from the SU(N) gauge interaction of the massless fermion with the vacuum, is: \be m_f^2 = \frac{g^2 C(R)}{8} \frac{\mu_f^2}{\pi^2}. \la{mas} \ee
+\be \omega^2(k) = M_F^2 \left[ 1 + \frac{2}{3} \frac{k}{M_F} + \frac{5}{9} \frac{k^2}{M_F^2} + \dots \right]. \la{dr1} \ee It is well known that the relativistic energy in vacuum for a massive fermion at rest is $\omega^2 (0)= m_f^2$.
+It is clear from $(\ref{dr1})$ that if $k=0$ then $\omega^2 (0) = M_F^2$ and thereby we can identify the fermion effective mass at zero temperature as the rest mass of fermion, i. e. $m_f = M_F$.
+For this reason we can conclude that the gauge invariant fermion mass, which is generated from the $SU(N)$ gauge interaction of the massless fermion with the vacuum, is